rusthon/Rusthon/README.md

 Simple Generator Functions
 ==========================
-Gython supports generator functions with a single for loop that yields from its main body.
+Rusthon supports generator functions with a single for loop that yields from its main body.
 The generator function can also yield once before the loop, and once after.
 ```
 def fib(n:int) -> int: